kkadry/kkadry.github.io/_pages/about.md

 Website Under Construction.

-I am a PhD student at the [Edelman Lab](https://edelmanlab.mit.edu/), advised by Dr. Elazer Edelman.
-My research revolves around integrating computational tools into clinical workflows to understand coronary artery disease and guide cardiovascular interventions.
-I specifically leverage techniques from computational mechanics, biomedical computer vision, image registration, and generative AI.
+I am a third-year PhD student at the [Edelman Lab](https://edelmanlab.mit.edu/), advised by Dr. Elazer Edelman.
+I have a M.Sc in Bioengineering from [EPFL](https://www.epfl.ch/schools/sv/) and a dual bachelor's degree in Mechanical Engineering and Physics from the [American University in Cairo](https://www.aucegypt.edu/).
+My research involves integrating computational tools into clinical workflows to understand coronary artery disease and guide cardiovascular interventions.
+To do this, I leverage techniques from computational mechanics, biomedical computer vision, image registration, and generative AI.